-As we continue to scale our Company in the future and increase market share, we expect to continue invest in the business and drive strong growth in the U.S. and international markets.
+As we continue to scale our Company by investing in people, systems and processes, we expect to increase market share, agent base and real estate transactions volume in the US and Canada and selectively grow in the international markets.

 These operating ambitions are not forecasts and do not reflect our expectations, but rather are aspirational targets for future performance that may never be realized.
 These statements involve risks, uncertainties, assumptions and other factors that are difficult to predict and that could cause actual results to vary materially from those expressed in them.
 Factors include, among others, (i) changes in demand for the Company's services and changes in consumer behavior; (ii) macroeconomic conditions beyond our control; (iii) the Company's ability to effectively maintain its infrastructure to support its operations and initiatives; (iv) the impact of governmental regulations related to the Company's operations; and (v) other factors, as described in this Annual Report on Form 10-K in Part II, Item 1A, "Risk Factors."